Get out of the classroom and into the community! Immerse yourself in Parisian culture, make connections, and gain invaluable hands-on experience.

-If you are interested in participating in this program in the Spring 2018 semester, please join us for an information session on Monday, September 11, at 4:30pm at t383 Lafayette St, Room C-06.
+If you are interested in participating in this program in the Fall 2018 semester, please join us for an information session on Wednesday, January 31 at 2:00pm at 383 Lafayette St, Room C-06.
 RSVP via NYU CareerNet!
 All questions may be directed to firstname.lastname@example.org.

 To apply to the NYU Paris Academic Internship Program, please log into the Student Center through Albert to access the online application.
 Under "Student Center", please click the link to the "Application Center".
 This will take you to a new page where you will select the "Apply" option next to the "Global Programs Semester Study Away Internship Application" option.